Code-Institute-Submissions/MSP2-SimonSquared/README.md

 This website was deployed using Github Pages and is now accesible here: https://maururo.github.io/MSP2-SimonSquared/

-This was done by: Going to the Githup repository file.
-Then going to "Settings".
-Then at the Github Pages menu selecting the master branch as the source.
+This was done by:
+1. Going to the Githup repository file.
+2. Going to "Settings".
+3. At the Github Pages menu selecting the master branch as the source.

 One bug I ran in to after deployment was the fact that the interactive sound features did not perform well on iOS Safari.
 After doing some searching and reading it seemed to be a common issue because iOS Safari only allows for one audio track to play at the same time.
 I looked around for some work-around code but found none succesfull.
 Therefor I implemented code that would recognize the browser software and turn of the sound features if indeed it is iOS Safari.
 ## Credits ##